foo123/FILTER.js/api-reference.md

 * `minimum( )/erode( )` Apply minimum (erode) filter
 * `maximum( )/dilate( )` Apply maximum (dilate) filter

-Statistical Filters cannot be combined very easily since they operate on multiple pixels at a time.
+Statistical Filters cannot be combined very easily since they operate **on varying pixel neighborhoods** at a time with non-linear processing.
 Use a composite filter (see below)

 In order to use a median filter do the following: